 How did using a composting toilet work out for a family of four?

 We keep our bulk supply of covering in our garage (inside the bed of our truck).
-It can be a hassle to run out to the truck to full up our covering bucket.
-The few times we neglected the covering and had smell issues was due to running out of material in our covering bucket.
+It can be a hassle to run out to the truck to fill up our covering bucket.
+The few times had smell issues was due to running out of material in our covering bucket.

-When the bucket is full we simply add it to our compost piles and cover it with other food scraps and grass clippings, leaves and any other organic material on-hand.
-With compost the trick is to manage the nitrogen to carbon ratio while keeping it semi moist.
-Before adding a new bucket to the pile we make a small well, add the bucket then cover with new grass clippings.
+When the bucket is full we simply add it to our compost piles and cover it with other food scraps and grass clippings, leaves, and any other organic material on-hand.
+With compost, the trick is to manage the nitrogen to carbon ratio while keeping it semi-moist.
+Before adding a new bucket to the pile, we make a small well, add the bucket, then cover with new grass clippings.
 We add water to the pile if needed.
 Worms have overtaken the pile and its amazing how fast it breaks down!
-As long as the pile is not too wet & covered there is now smell of flies from the pile.
+As long as the pile is not too wet and covered, there is no smell or flies from the pile.

 We invested in a kiddy seat for our little ones to make using the composting toilet easier for them when they were smaller.

-You've decided to switch over to a diverter after a couple months, why?
+You decided to switch over to a diverter after a couple of months.
+Why?